xr09/rainbow.sh/README.md

 rainbow.sh
 ==========

-Simple colors for your scripts
+Colors for your scripts, the easy way.

 ##Usage